QuinAsura/quinasura.github.io/index.md

 image:
   feature: front_page.jpg
 ---
-I am an electrical engineering graduate from SSN College of Engineering.
-My fields of interest are computer `vision`, `control systems` and `robotics`.

 > “Study hard what interests you the most in the most undisciplined, irreverent and original manner possible”